-- Do not change the UUID of the virtual machine when it is moved.
+- Do not change MAC address of the virtual machine. - Do not change the UUID of the virtual machine when it is moved.
 (Normally, UUIDs change only if the virtual machine is cloned.) - Save the configuration file (or at least the UUID) of each virtual machine on which trusted-storage license activation is performed.
 This file ensures that the UUID value used at the time of activation is available should you need to revert to this value. - Should trusted storage break, use the activation utility to issue a repair request; or reset the virtual machine's UUID to the value it had at activation time (powering the machine off and then on after the reset).